 This year, doctors will be emphasizing the importance of staying safe on BC roads.
 On average, 2300 pedestrians are injured in car crashes every year.
 Physicians can play an important role in championing wellness and also teaching youth simple steps they can take to stay safe on our roads.
 As part of the campaign, Doctors of BC will send a pedestrian safety poster for physician’s offices featuring tips on staying safe when out and about, as well as branded, reflective armbands for patients to wear.
 These are both designed with pedestrians in mind – to help them stay safe and be seen while navigating our roads.
-If you would like to take part, please email firstname.lastname@example.org and let us know how many armbands you would like (in groups of 15 or 25), and include your name and shipping address.
-We’ll send it all to you including the poster.
+If you would like to take part, please use our online order form found HERE to request armbands and posters.
+We'll ship everything to you.

 Between October 7 and November 1, 2019, the Be Active Every Day theme of “Let’s Play” will encourage 6,000 kids to play games as a fun way to be more active.
 To help them succeed, kids receive booklets to help them track their activity and discover fun ways to keep active and healthy.

 The number of children participating in BAED has reached a record high this year.